apalm112/FSJS-Capstone/README.md

 		`SOCRATA_API_KEY=<Socrata App Token>`

   	3 [mLab Database](https://mlab.com/login/) account
-	* Hopefully you already have an mLab account, they're not giving out new ones.
-	* Login to your mLab account & create a new MongoDB Deployment, the free option works.
+	* Login to your mLab account & create a new MongoDB Deployment, under the free option.
 	* Add a new database user & password to it.
-	* Copy the [ standard MongoDB URI](https://docs.mlab.com/connecting/#connect-string) from the deployment into the root directory `.env` file:
+	* Add the [ standard MongoDB URI](https://docs.mlab.com/connecting/#connect-string) from the deployment into the root directory `.env` file:

 	`MONGOLAB_URI=mongodb://<dbuser>:<dbpassword>@ds<number>.mlab.com:<number>/<deployment name>`